John O'Shea (humanitarian): Controversies

-A sometimes controversial figure, O'Shea is known for his forthright public statements, particularly when he feels political correctness is getting in the way of assisting those in need, and a hands on approach to tackling poverty related issues.

-He has been criticised by some in the INGO community for advocating military invasion and intervention in Sudan by the US, UK and NATO, under the guise of humanitarian intervention.
-He has also been critical of perceived inaction by the UN in humanitarian crisis' in conflict zones and of governmental aid agencies in giving aid directly to allegedly corrupt African governments.
+O'Shea was criticised by some in the INGO community for advocating military invasion and intervention in Sudan by the US, UK and NATO, under the guise of humanitarian intervention.

+He was critical of perceived inaction by the UN in humanitarian crisis' in conflict zones and of governmental aid agencies in giving aid directly to allegedly corrupt African governments.
 John O'Shea has advocated using private companies to provide aid and military forces to directly force aid on countries.
 Most other Irish Aid agencies disagree stating that every type of aid channels must be used and have described his policies as re-colonisation.

-His stance has drawn praise with the Vice Chancellor of the Open University which awarded him an honorary doctorate, John Naughton stating; "“He [John O’Shea] says openly that Western aid ought not to be channelled to governments that are proven to be either corrupt or brutal – and he is happy to name those regimes.
+O'Shea's stance was praised by the then Vice Chancellor of the Open University when it awarded him an honorary doctorate, John Naughton stating; "“He [John O’Shea] says openly that Western aid ought not to be channelled to governments that are proven to be either corrupt or brutal – and he is happy to name those regimes.
 Plain speaking of this order is not usually a way to win friends and influence people.
 But it has influenced us, which is why we honour him today."

-Additionally his salary has garnered criticisms in some quarters.

-Awards

-O'Shea's list of achievements and awards include: the People of the Year Awards 1987 and 1992, The Ballygowan Outstanding Achievement Award 1988, MIR Award 1992, The Late Late Show Tribute 1995 and 2007, Texaco Outstanding Achievement Award 1995 and the Tipperary International Peace Award 2003, Ernst & Young Social Entrepreneur of the Year 2005.
+Recognition

 In 2008, he was conferred with an honorary doctorate of laws from the University of Notre Dame in recognition of his work.

-Current Work/Life
+Other activities

-John O'Shea currently gives talks at NUI Galway and interpersonal skills class UCD.
+O'Shea gives talks at NUI Galway and interpersonal skills class UCD.
 He has become involved with the university for a few years where he shares his story.
 He is an advocate for social (non-profit) entrepreneurs and tries to convince students to go down that path.